10 best Paradise Lost songs

 6. “Embers Fire” (Icon, 1993)

-“Embers Fire” almost feels like a gruffer, proto-version of “Enchantment”, # 4 on this list.
+“Embers Fire” almost feels like a gruffer, proto-version of “Enchantment”, #4 on this list.
 It lacks some of the contemporary metal appeal of “Enchantment”, but it has a raw bitterness and passion instead.
+Nick’s voice is wonderfully raw and bitter.

 5. “Forever Failure” (Draconian Times, 1995)